isabelc/Max-Quantity-For-WC-Shops/readme.txt

 2. An individual product’s “Max Quantity Per Order” setting.
 It is found on the individual product page, in the Product Data box, on the Inventory tab.

 == Changelog ==

+= 1.6 =
+* Fixed - Can no longer use WC's name in plugin.

 = 1.5.2 =
 * Fixed - Fixed a bug that was ignoring the max on some Variable Products.